Simply Business homepage

 4. Be empathetic and kind.

-As a business owner, you deal with all types of people, including some who are frustrated, annoyed, or confused.
-It’s generally a good idea to deal with them patiently and show empathy, no matter how difficult this may be.
+As a business owner, you deal with all types of small business customers, including some who are frustrated, annoyed, or confused.
+It’s generally a good idea to deal with them patiently and with empathy, no matter how difficult it may be.

 Here are a few tips to help: